 Each engine ignition system, mounted on the engine, consists of a capacitor-discharge ignition unit, two ignitor plugs, and a control circuit.
 The system provides ignition for starting only; during engine operation, the flame in the combustion chamber is self-sustaining.
-The system is controlled by a three-position switch mounted on the overhead switch panel.
 When the switch is in the NORM position, the ignition unit operates in conjunction with the starter.
-When gas generator speed increases and the starter power load decreases, the automatic drop-out disengages both the starter and ignition system and combustion is self-sustained.
+When gas generator speed increases and the starter power load decreases, the automatic dropout disengages both the starter and ignition system and combustion is self-sustained.
 The ignition system operates on current from the dc essential bus through the starter control system.